Close

 Additional Opportunities

-As fieldwork is incorporated into teaching as much as possible, Geographers across all year groups are able to enjoy regular trips.
-KS3 pupils often conduct on site or digital field work, while Year 10 travels to Dorset to complete their controlled assessment on coasts.
-All sixth form students in A Level will have the opportunity to visit Iceland as an "awe and wonder" destination depending on availability and numbers.
-These bi-annual trips are non-compulsory, however aim to improve and enhance the experience of learners on both courses.
+As fieldwork is incorporated into teaching as much as possible, geographers across all year groups are able to enjoy regular trips.
+KS3 pupils often conduct on site or digital field work, while Year 10 travels to West Wittering to complete their controlled assessment on coasts.
+All sixth form students in A-level will have the opportunity to visit Iceland as an "awe and wonder" destination depending on availability and numbers.
+These bi-annual trips are non-compulsory, however they aim to improve and enhance the experience of learners on both courses.

 Curriculum